-Final Fantasy: Brave Exvius is a smartphone-exclusive FF title from Square Enix.
+Brave Exvius is a mobile Final Fantasy game from Square Enix.
 A pocket RPG, the game includes your favorite Final Fantasy (FF) characters from past games.
 Gameplay is very reminiscent of old school FF, but the battle system has been simplified to appeal to smartphone users.
 There are several familiar elements, such as magic spells, limit breaks and unit summons.
 Town exploration has a classic RPG vibe and is very similar to RPG-maker games.
 You can move your character, interact with villagers, get tasks from them and complete them for rewards.

 Brave Exvius offers plenty of new and challenging locations that contain quests and a special exploration mode that unlocks after completing them.
 The exploration mode will let you move around a dungeon fighting enemies, collecting items and rewards from treasure chests and finally battling a boss before exiting the dungeon.
 The game’s simple touch-based battle system and several familiar gameplay elements will certainly make any Final Fantasy fan jump with joy.
 These beginner-level tips, hints and strategies are for new players who are not familiar with FF.
 However, ardent fans can also find some handy information and can bookmark this guide: